Basic Winter Skills

 Dates for winter 2018

-Are on a bespoke basis, we can arrange dates for yourself or a group anytime between Jan and late March (subject to weather conditions and our availability) Minimum 2 persons required for course to run
+Are on a bespoke basis, we can arrange dates for yourself or a group anytime between Jan and late March (subject to weather conditions and our availability) Minimum 2 persons required for course to run.
+Private 1:1 instruction available on request, please contact us to discuss your requirements!

-This includes 2 days instruction as described below and 2 nights basic accommodation as arranged with local providers.
+2 nights basic accommodation as arranged with local providers for an extra £20 per night.
 For late bookings it may not be possible to obtain accommodation at our preferred provider. therefore clients would be expected to source there own accommodation, recommendations can be given if necessary.

 If booking as a group of 4 or more, then please contact us for discounts that may be available.